 - Knocked-out teeth must be treated quickly to save it.
 Emergency dentists can often re-implant a permanent tooth if your child gets treatment within an hour.
 If your child loses a tooth, retrieve it carefully without touching the root.
 If it is dirty, you can rinse it under plain water, but never scrub its surface.
 If your child is old enough that he or she won’t swallow the tooth, place it into the tooth socket gently.
 For children who may swallow the tooth, place it in a cup of milk.
 In either case, see your dentist immediately.

 - Crown fractures are common dental emergencies.
 X-rays are necessary to determine the true extent of damage, but a pink or yellow color change inside the tooth is a serious warning sign.
-Visit your child’s dentist in Baltimore or proceed to an emergency room to assess the injury.
+Visit your child’s dentist in The Village of Cross Keys or proceed to an emergency room to assess the injury.

 - Tooth displacement may indicate an underlying injury to the jawbone.
 If a tooth protrudes at an unnatural angle, offer a cold compress to relieve pain and swelling and see the dentist immediately.

 - Lip, tongue, and cheek injuries from cuts or accidental bites may bleed profusely.
 Apply direct pressure to control bleeding.
 If it persists, go to a hospital emergency room or call for assistance.

 - Broken jaws are serious and painful injuries.
 If a jaw injury occurs, tell your child not to move the jaw, and proceed to an emergency room immediately.